-TLI code can be written to be independent of transport provider.
-The Solaris 2.x product includes some transport providers (TCP, for example) as part of the base operating system.
+XTI/TLI code can be written to be independent of transport providers in use in conjunction with some additional interfaces and mechanisms described in Chapter 4.
+The SunOS 5.x product includes some transport providers (TCP, for example) as part of the base operating system.
 A transport provider performs services, and the transport user requests the services.
 The transport user issues service requests to the transport provider.
-An example is a request to transfer data over a connection TCP and UDP are examples of transport providers.
-A transport user may be a networking application or a session layer protocol.
+An example is a request to transfer data over a connection TCP and UDP.

-TLI can also be used for transport-independent programming.
-TLI has two components to achieve this:
+XTI/TLI can also be used for transport-independent programming.
+XTI/TLI has two components to achieve this:

-• Library routines that perform the transport services, in particular, transport selection and name-to-address translation.
-The network services library includes a set of functions that implement TLI for user processes.
-See Chapter 4, "Transport Selection and Name-to-Address Mapping."
+■ Library routines that perform the transport services, in particular, transport selection and name-to-address translation.
+The network services library includes a set of functions that implement XTI/TLI for user processes.
+See Chapter 4.

-Programs using TLI should be linked with the network services library, lnsl, as follows:
+Programs using XTI/TLI should be linked with the network services library, lnsl, as follows: